 Experimental Observation of Thin-shell Instability in a Collisionless Plasma - H. Ahmed et al. Astro.
 J. Lett.
 834 (2017)

-The Vulcan laser was used to create a blast shell of collisionless plasma that could then be probed with an independant laser-accelerated proton beam.
+The Vulcan laser was used to create a blast shell of collisionless plasma that could then be probed with an independent laser-accelerated proton beam.
 The proton radiography reveals the instability of the plasma shell, providing crucial experimental evidence for the nonlinear thin-shell instability (NTSI) process that could account for the density and flow patterns observed in Super Nova remnants.

 Laser-plasma-based Space Radiation Reproduction in the Laboratory - B. Hidding et al.

-Laser-accelerated radiation, produced on the Vulcan laser facility has been used to mimick space radiation in order to perform radiation hardness testing on electronic equipment.
+Laser-accelerated radiation, produced on the Vulcan laser facility has been used to mimic space radiation in order to perform radiation hardness testing on electronic equipment.
 Unlike conventional accelerators, high power lasers can produce broadband radiation, very similar to that encountered in a space environment e.g. in the van-Allen belts.
 The work could pave the way for new testing procedures that could increase reliability of future space missions.

 Credit: Gemini Observatory/Artwork by Jon Lomberg

 |A team of researchers has used the Vulcan Petawatt laser to create unique conditions that are close to those at the centre of a brown dwarf.
 The work paves the way for better understanding of these hard to observe stellar objects.|

 An experiment was conducted on the Vulcan laser to investigate turbulent amplification of magnetic fields, generated by colliding two jets of carbon plasma.
 The observation of strong non-linear growth of the magnetic fields provides important experimental evidence for the growth of galactic and intergalactic magnetic fields.